ngi-nix/reowolf/examples/README.md

 ## Setting up and running
 First, ensure that the Reowolf has been compiled, such that a dylib is present in `reowolf/target/release/`; see the parent directory for instructions on compiling the library.

-The examples are designed to be run with the examples folder as your working directory (`reowolf/examples`), containing a local copy of the dylic.
+The examples are designed to be run with the examples folder as your working directory (`reowolf/examples`), containing a local copy of the dylib.
 Two convenience scripts are made available for copying the library: `cpy_dll.sh` and `cpy_so.sh` for platforms Linux and Windows respectively.

 Compiling the example programs is done using Python 3, with `python3 ./make.py`, which will crawl the example directory's children and compiling any C source files.